(This article was first published on INMA on 25th September 2016)

 About Hafizah Hazahal :

-Hafizah is a petite girl with a knack for storing junk information and accumulating different experiences.
+Hafizah is a petite girl with a knack for storing junk information.
 She lives by the YOLO motto.
 You’ll find her wherever there is music and coffee.

 Back to Top